AYoonesi/AYoonesi.github.io/content/about.md

 ## A Multifaceted Journey

 My journey has been nothing short of diverse.
-While my days at Duke Law School nurtured my fascination for the intricacies of Private Law, my insatiable curiosity led me down a myriad of paths.
+While my days at law school nurtured my fascination for the intricacies of Private Law, my insatiable curiosity led me down a myriad of paths.
 Today, I proudly wear several hats:

 - **The Jurist**: As a law student, I delved into the depths of jurisprudence, learning the art of legal reasoning, the balance of justice, and the nuances of Private Law.
 My passion for #law and #privatelaw runs deep, and I find great joy in exploring the intersection of law and technology.